AaronL1011/aaronl1011.github.io/README.md

 [http://aaronlewis.io](http://aaronlewis.io)

+See branches for alternate versions of the website.

+**!!!WARNING!!!**

+**Do not look at Anarchy website if you have a history of epilepsy or seizures, rapid flashing colors appear on this website!!!!**

 ## Purpose

 The goal of this project is to create a visually and technically appealing website to demonstrate my abilities and coding experience.